SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 ### Prerequisite

-Before installing the chart, you need to add the following [fields](https://help.sumologic.com/Manage/Fields) in the Sumo Logic UI to your Fields table schema.
+Sumo Logic Apps for Kubernetes and Explore require you to add the following [fields](https://help.sumologic.com/Manage/Fields) in the Sumo Logic UI to your Fields table schema.
 This is to ensure your logs are tagged with relevant metadata.
 - cluster
 - container
 - deployment